Monthly data on employment, unemployment and economic inactivity.

-The employment rate in Wales was 73.2%.
-This is 0.8 percentage points up on the quarter and 0.8 percentage points down on the year.
+The employment rate in Wales was 74.1%.
+This is up slightly on the quarter and up 0.9 percentage points on the year.

-The unemployment rate in Wales was 4.8%, the highest rate since October to December 2017.
-This is 0.1 percentage points up on the quarter and 1.1 percentage points up on the year.
+The UK employment rate was 75.5%.
+This is unchanged on the quarter and up 0.8 percentage points on the year.

-The UK unemployment rate was 4.9%.
-This is 0.1 percentage points down on the quarter and 0.9 percentage points up on the year.
-October to December showed the largest annual increase in the unemployment rate (1.3 percentage points) since October to December 2009.
+The UK unemployment rate was 3.8%.
+This is down 0.2 percentage points on the quarter and down 1.2 percentage points on the year.
+This is the lowest unemployment rate since October to December 2019.

 Economic inactivity rate

-The economic inactivity rate in Wales was 23.0%.
-This is 1.0 percentage points down on the quarter and 0.1 percentage points down on the year.
-This is the first annual decrease since April to June 2019.
+The economic inactivity rate in Wales was 23.6%.
+This is up 0.3 percentage points over the quarter and up 0.6 percentage points on the year.

-The UK economic inactivity rate was 20.9%.
-This is 0.2 percentage points up on the quarter and 0.7 percentage points up on the year.
-This is the largest annual increase since February to April 2010.
+The UK economic inactivity rate was 21.4%.
+This is up 0.2 percentage points over the quarter and up 0.2 percentage points over the year.

 Monthly paid employees and earnings from Pay As You Earn Real Time Information